Researchers and policy makers use a lot of jargon to describe the social determinants of health. Here, we offer some handy definitions.

 Health and longevity tend to decrease with poverty and social isolation, and increase with wealth and social status.
 This link between socioeconomic status and health, the SES-health gradient, persists even among people in the middle and upper ranges of social advantage, many studies have shown.

-Sometimes confused with gender identify, sexual orientation refers to one’s attraction to other people based on their sex.
+Sometimes confused with gender identity, sexual orientation refers to one’s attraction to other people based on their sex.
 Heterosexuals are those attracted to someone of the opposite sex.
 Homosexuals are attracted to someone of the same biological sex, although the term has fallen out of favor – gay or lesbian is the one now used by the AP Stylebook, although it is still used in some medical terminology.
 Bisexuals are those attracted to both male and females.

 Socioeconomic status (SES)